Tian Tan Buddha Facts and History

 The base of the Big Buddha in Hong Kong is modeled on the famous Altar of Heaven (Tian Tan) in Beijing, China.
-As such, the big Buddha is appropriately named the Tian Tan Buddha.
-However, the Tian Tan Buddha statue is relatively new compared with the ancient Tian Tan in Beijing.
+Similar to the three platform base of the Altar of Heaven, the Tian Tan Buddha platform was also given three levels.
+As such, the Big Buddha is appropriately named after the Tian Tan.
+Additionally, surrounding the Tian Tan Buddha are bronze statues of 6 Devas who represent the “6 Perfections” (see below).

-Additionally, the big Buddha is enthroned on a lotus flower situated on top of a 3 platform altar.
+The big Buddha is enthroned on a lotus flower situated on top of the 3 platform altar.
 It is believed that some of Gautama Buddha’s cremated remains are contained within the altar.
-The 3 floors beneath the bid Buddha are known as the halls of the Universe, Benevolent Merit and Remembrance.
+The 3 floors beneath the big Buddha are known as the halls of the Universe, Benevolent Merit and Remembrance.

 Tian Tan Buddha is Known Worldwide